How to buy the best vacuum cleaner

 The best model for you may not necessarily be one of the best all-rounders we've tested.
 Before you buy, consider what your home is like.
 If you only have laminate floors, there’s no point shelling out for a vacuum cleaner that delivers a five-star cleaning on carpet and wooden floors, as well as laminate.
 Our vacuum cleaner reviews include ratings for cleaning power on laminate floors, wooden floors with crevices and carpet.

-Our Best vacuum cleaners page lists the recommended models that have excelled across all our tests.
+Just want to choose the best option in a hurry?
+Jump straight to our best vacuum cleaners page to see the recommended models that have excelled across all our tests.

 Upright vacuum or cylinder, bagged or bagless?